Skip to Main Content

 Standards

-LA: Create audio recordings of stories or poems; add drawings or other visual displays to stories or recounts of experiences when appropriate to clarify ideas, thoughts, and feelings.
+LA: Add drawings or other visual displays to written text to clarify ideas, thoughts, and feelings.

 Adaptations